3liz/py-qgis-wps/README.md

 ### From config ini file

-By default the wps server is not using any config file, but one can be used with the `--config` option.
+By default, the wps server is not using any config file, but one can be used with the `--config` option.
 A config file is a simple ini file, a sample config file is given with the sources.

 ### From environment variables

 The server can be configured with environnement variables:

-Confguration is done with environment variables:
+Configuration is done with environment variables:

 - QGSWPS\_SERVER\_WORKDIR: set the current dir processes, all processes will be running in that directory.
 - QGSWPS\_SERVER\_HOST\_PROXY: When the service is behind a reverse proxy, set this to the proxy entrypoint.
-- QGSWPS\_SERVER\_PARALLELPROCESSES: Number of parrallel process workers
+- QGSWPS\_SERVER\_PARALLELPROCESSES: Number of parallel process workers
 - QGSWPS\_SERVER\_RESPONSE\_TIMEOUT: The max response time before killing a process.
-- QGSWPS\_SERVER\_RESPONSE\_EXPIRATION: The maxe time (in seconds) the response from a WPS process will be available.
+- QGSWPS\_SERVER\_RESPONSE\_EXPIRATION: The max time (in seconds) the response from a WPS process will be available.
 - QGSWPS\_SERVER\_WMS\_SERVICE\_URL: The base url for WMS service.
 Default to <hosturl>/wms.
 Responses from processing will be retourned as WMS urls.
 This configuration variable set the base url for accessing results.
 - QGSWPS\_SERVER\_RESULTS\_MAP\_URI